BotChain-Robots/firmware/README.md

 - Use default options.
 - You may install ESP-IDF to a path that is different than the default, however, keep the length of the path under 90 characters and do not include any spaces or non ASCII characters.
 - Select version v5.4.x.
+- Ensure that the `esp32s3` checkbox is selected (should be by default)
 - The installer will automatically provide
     - Embedded Python
     - Required cross compilers